Flow field improvement for the optimization of the performances of a pulse-jet baghouse

 A. Ginestet*, D. Pugnet, M. Robitu, CETIAT - Centre Technique des Industries Aérauliques et Thermiques, France

-The objective of our study is to better understand the flow field of a pulse-jet baghouse commonly used in the industry and to improve it to increase its performances.
 The pulse-jet baghouse uses 54 bag filters (6 x 9, polyester medium, 54 m²) and is designed to work between 3200 and 7000 m³/h.
-Air enters at the top in the dusty part of the baghouse (there is a baffle to protect the filters facing the flow) and leaves after being filtered also at the top on the other side.
+In the reference configuration, dusty air enters at the top in the filters box (there is a baffle to protect the filters facing the flow) and leaves after being filtered also at the top, on the other side.

 Published in: FILTECH 2026 Conference